Thrive Comments Plugin (from Thrive Themes) Review – Is It Any Good?

 How Much Does Thrive Comments Cost?

-I was thoroughly impressed by what the WordPress plugin could do.
+I’ve been thoroughly impressed by what this WordPress plugin can do.
 It greatly enhances the look of your comments, encourages engagement on your website and makes the task of moderating comments simpler.

-Those of you who are looking to grow your website’s community should take a closer look at what Thrive Comments can do for you.
+If you’re looking to grow your website’s community should take a closer look at what Thrive Comments can do.

 Using/used Thrive Comments?
 Thoughts?